shvets/WebAPI/README.md

-# EtvnetAPI
+# WebAPI
-Swift client and tests for accessing Etvnet API
+Swift client and tests for accessing various APIs around the web

     # Documentation